PaddlePaddle/PaddleGAN/docs/zh_CN/apis/apps.md

 ```

-> 构建Wav2Lip模型的实例，此模型用来做唇形合成，即给定一个人物视频和一个音频，实现人物口型与输入语音同步。
+> Build the instance for the Wav2Lip model, which is used for lip generation, i.e., achieving the synchronization of lip movements on a talking face video and the voice from an input audio.
 >
-> 论文是A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild，论文链接: http://arxiv.org/abs/2008.10010.
+> For more details, see the paper, A Lip Sync Expert Is All You Need for Speech to Lip Generation In the Wild (http://arxiv.org/abs/2008.10010).
 >
-> **示例**
+> **Example**
 >
 > ```
 > from ppgan.apps import Wav2LipPredictor